 Can You Give Your Dog Regular Catnip?

 Regular catnip, which is a plant from the mint family, is safe for dogs, but they probably won’t react to it.
 Can catnip affect dogs at all?
-While cats react to catnip in a way that it excites them, at most, some dogs feel tired after they ingest catnip.
+While cats react to catnip in a way that it excites them, at most, some dogs will feel tired after they ingest catnip.
 However, you could use catnip to keep bugs and other pests away from your dog when they play outside in a GPS dog fence.
 If this makes you wonder if dogs can eat cat food, that’s another matter.
 Like catnip, canines can eat feline food safely but it’s not really advisable because it has a different nutritional value compared to what dogs need.
 A dognip, on the other hand, can make a dog excited—but the effects vary too.

 What About Similar Spices Like Fennel?